antiliadao/paper/docs/chapter-4.md

  this.timeSeries = new InfluxDB();
  this.calculator = new PerformanceCalculator();

- // 实时更新队列
+ // Real-time update queue
  this.updateQueue = new BullQueue('legion-updates');
  this.processingLock = new RedisLock();
  }

- // 计算AS6用户的小部落总业绩
- async calculateSmallTribePerformance(as6UserAddress) {
+ // Calculate AS6 user's small tribe total performance async calculateSmallTribePerformance(as6UserAddress) {
  const lockKey = `calc_lock:${as6UserAddress}`;

  return await this.processingLock.acquire(lockKey, async () => {

- // 获取直推线路
+ // Get direct referral lines
  const directLines = await this.getDirectReferralLines(as6UserAddress);

- // 计算每条线路的总业绩
- const linePerformances = await Promise.all(
- directLines.map(line => this.calculateLinePerformance(line))
+ // Calculate total performance for each line const linePerformances = await Promise.all( directLines.map(line => this.calculateLinePerformance(line))

  );

- // 排序确定大小部落
- linePerformances.sort((a, b) => b.performance - a.performance);
+ // Sort to determine large and small tribes linePerformances.sort((a, b) => b.performance - a.performance);

- // 小部落 = 除第一名外的所有线路
- const smallTribePerformance = linePerformances .slice(1)
+ // Small tribe = all lines except the first const smallTribePerformance = linePerformances .slice(1)
  .reduce((sum, line) => sum + line.performance, 0);

- // 缓存结果
+ // Cache results
  await this.cachePerformanceResult(as6UserAddress, {
  smallTribePerformance,
  linePerformances,